Lanecrest/PyWeek35/README.md

 # Gameplay
-Collect the green energy cubes to embiggen your shadow.
+Collect the radiation cubes to embiggen your shadow!
 Avoid the letting your shadow hit the shadow rays or it will shrink!
-If your shadow disappears, you lose :( Currently, your score is based on how long you've been playing before a game over.
+If your shadow disappears or time runs out, you lose!
+Embiggen your shadow to great size to win!

 Changelog
 =

+v0.2.1 (03-26-23)
+-
+-Scoring system now implemented.
+You want to embiggen your shadow to a certain size to win!
+If time runs out, your shadow will leave, and if it shrinks to much from the shadow rays it will die!

 v0.2.0 (03-26-23)
 -